Notice how things take on an entirely different slant when you say them in a foreign language?

 - In an episode, the Simpsons are stranded in a jungle, making their way downstream on a raft.
 They pass natives staring ominously at them.
 We see the natives discussing something in low, scary voices.
 According to the subtitles they're discussing helping the travellers, possibly offering them some food.

-- In another episode, Lisa is lost and asks a Russian man for directions.
+- In one episode, Lisa is lost and asks a Russian man for directions.
 He proceeds to spew angry proclamations and she runs for her life, but the subtitles indicate that he was giving her the directions.
 "What's her problem?"
 Taking it an extra step, the man resumes and is beaten in a game of chess by his companion.
 After flipping over the chessboard, he yells "Good game, how about another?!"

 - In Dexter's Laboratory, the title genius attempts to study for a French test by listening to tapes while he sleeps.
-The tape skips, and he wakes up unable to say anything except "omelette du fromage" (literaly, "cheese omelette").
-Turns out this, among other things, drives the girls wild.
+The tape skips, and he wakes up unable to say anything except "omelette du fromage" (literaly, "cheese omelette").note Turns out this, among other things, drives the girls wild.
 However, his inability to say anything else leads to his lab self-destructing.
 A reference to Steve Martin's stand-up routine about speaking French in France, perhaps?

 - An episode of Animaniacs is set in a Drive-In Theater showing a French movie.
 The implication given by most of the audience is that the movie is supposed to be romantic (or maybe just artsy), but whenever the movie is visible, the only dialogue is a dramatic-sounding recitation of children's songs (such as "Allouette, je te plumerai." and "Frère Jacques, dormez-vous?").